This is the METADYNE website

 There is nothing like a good rant!
-It may not do the world any good, and it may not improve the target of the rant, but it feels so good afterwards.
+It may not improve the world, and it may not fix the issue that initiated the rant, but it feels so good afterwards.

 This rant is about the suggestion that the use of a ‘z’ in words like nationalization is somehow wrong, or American.
 It must be admitted that there are words with a ‘z’ in them that are purely American, like advertize, or maybe just wrong, like surmize.
 Sometimes it is simply error — a word whose spelling is not known, and whose correct spelling is not sought, is arbitrarily given a ‘z’ in the honest but mistaken belief it is correct.
 Sometimes words with a z-form in American represent an older (perhaps Elizabethan) form of English that made its way to the USA before the language was standardized in England.
-More likely, the American ‘z’ is one of Noah Webster’s attempts to ‘standardize’ or ‘improve’ American usage of English when he produced his famous dictionary in 1828 in which his decision to make deliberate and extensive revisions of spelling was aired — he has been described as a great spelling reformer (I also had a go at reforming spelling when I was at school but it wasn’t appreciated).
+More likely, the American ‘z’ is one of Noah Webster’s attempts to ‘standardize’ or ‘improve’ American usage of English when he produced his famous dictionary in 1828, in which his decision to make deliberate and extensive revisions of spelling was implemented — he has been described as a great spelling reformer (I also had a go at reforming spelling when I was at school but it wasn’t appreciated).
 Webster evidently decided to use a ‘z’ wherever he considered the pronunciation called for it.
+This was a highly unusual example of a dictionary leading the written language rather than attempting to reflect it.

 This polemic is nothing to do with the Americans.
-If we overlook the various words that the Americans deliberately choose to misspell, the majority of words that take a ‘z’, or an ‘s’ that is pronounced like a ‘z’, seem to fall very clearly into those that must take an ‘s’ (like compromise, where the derivation is –misser), those that must take a ‘z’, (like prize), and the rest, about which controversy apparently rages.
+If we overlook the various words that the Americans deliberately choose to spell differently, the majority of words that take a ‘z’, or an ‘s’ that is pronounced like a ‘z’, seem to fall very clearly into those that must take an ‘s’ (like compromise, where the derivation is –misser), those that must take a ‘z’, (like prize), and the rest, about which controversy apparently rages (if only here).

-I have been to a great deal of trouble to look into this, looking not only at various text books and manuals, but also at a range of literature over the years to see which spelling was preferred.
+I have been to a great deal of trouble to look into this, looking not only at various text books and style manuals, but also at a range of literature over the years to see which spelling was preferred.
+I refer only to cases of the third type given above where writers or their publishers have come to regard the use of 's' as an acceptable alternative to the 'z' (we are all agreed that misuse of the two other types would be an error).

 It seems to me, summarizing, and using a ‘z’ correctly and non-Americanly, that:

 For myself, I am very happy to keep using a ‘z’ where it is appropriate, and I do try hard to get it right but must admit to being inconsistent sometimes.
-This, of course, invites people to pick me up on it, whence I refer them to the Oxford English Dictionary (the big one) and that generally ends the matter.
+Using the ‘z’ form, of course, invites people to pick me up on it, whence I refer them to the Oxford English Dictionary (the big one) and that generally ends the matter.
+On the whole it is not a book to pick a fight with.

 I suppose even after being presented with the facts there will be people who will persist with the ‘s’ option, and that’s up to them — nothing more I can do.
 All I ask is that people determined to use the ‘s’ do not regard those using the ‘z’ as using Americanisms!!!

-I attach below various references that shed more light on the matter.
+I attach below (actually it is in the next column) various references that shed more light on the matter.
 Note that some house style guidance which has opted for the '- ise' form refers to alleged controversy about the more correct spelling about which 'the authorities differ'.
 House style guides are not authorities of themselves, although they may rely on them and refer to them.
-Of the 'authorities' I have sought, they all indicate '- ize' as etymologically correct and I have not yet found any 'authority' that explains how '- ise' can be correct; if any reader knows of one I'd be glad to hear of it and will be happy to quote it below.
+Of the ‘authorities’ I have sought, they all indicate '- ize' as etymologically correct and I have not yet found any 'authority' that explains how '- ise' can be correct; if any reader knows of one I'd be glad to hear of it and will be happy to quote it below.

 And do I feel better?
 Well as a matter of fact, I rather think I do.